Immunity can be achieved

 In 1998, a brief report in The Lancet postulated a link between the measles virus in the MMR vaccine and autism.
 This report received significant media attention worldwide, and many parents began to doubt the safety of the MMR vaccine.
 However, The Lancet retracted the report because it contained serious scientific flaws; many subsequent, large studies have found no evidence to support an association between use of vaccines and risk of autism (1 Vaccine safety references Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ).
 The US Institute of Medicine Immunization Safety Review Committee reviewed epidemiologic studies (published and unpublished) to determine whether the measles-mumps-rubella vaccine and vaccines containing thimerosal cause autism and to identify possible biologic mechanisms for such an effect; based on the evidence, this group rejected a causal relationship between these vaccines and autism (2 Vaccine safety references Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ).

 Some of the concerns regarding autism and childhood vaccines were regarding vaccine constituents.
 Thimerosal, a preservative, was the focus of some of these concerns, although the MMR vaccine never contained thimerosal.
 Currently, virtually every vaccine given to children in the US is thimerosal-free.
 Small amounts of thimerosal continue to be used in multidose vials of influenza vaccine and in several other vaccines intended for use in adults.
-For information about vaccines that contain low levels of thimerosal, see the Food and Drug Administration's web site (Thimerosal and Vaccines) and the Institute for Vaccine Safety's web site for Thimerosal Content in Some US Licensed Vaccines.
-Thimerosal is also in many vaccines used in developing countries.
+For information about vaccines that contain low levels of thimerosal, see the Food and Drug Administration's web site (Thimerosal and Vaccines).
+Thimerosal is also in many vaccines used in resource-poor countries.